caltechlibrary/newt/user_manual.md

 ## Reference

-- [Evolving Assumption](evolving_assumptions.md), a timeline of web related technological changes
+- [Evolving Assumptions](evolving_assumptions.md), a timeline of web related technological changes
-- [Structured Data Representation](structured_data_representation.md), a musing on how to handle complex data objects in HTML, CSS and JavaScript
+- [Structured Data Representations](structured_data_representations.md), a musing on how to handle complex data objects in HTML, CSS and JavaScript
-- [History Lesson](history_lesson.md), A short history of web development and databases